maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-1.md

 "Finally, describe the successful opening: 'On its first day, the railway **carried** 40,000 people.
 It was so successful that **extensions** were immediately **authorised**.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 16 words in two columns to save space, showing only the word and its synonyms.
 For example: `word —— synonyms`."

 "End with a reflection question: 'The project took longer than **scheduled** but was a huge success.
 What does this teach us about big projects?'"